himashugit/Docker/README.md

 # Installation of Docker can be found here
 https://docs.docker.com/get-docker/
-> Docker has default image registry which is Docker Hub hub.docker.com image = binaries and lib, source code application which we want to run
+> Docker has default image registry which is Docker Hub hub.docker.com
+> image = binaries and lib, source code application which we want to run
-•	Container = is a running instance of that image running. we can have many containers running off the image
-•	Docker --version = verified cli can talk to engine
-•	docker info - info about images, containers and most config value of engine Once it is installed on your windows/linux/ mac wherever you have installed you check the version docker -version
+> Container = is a running instance of that image running. we can have many containers running off the image *docker --version* = verified cli can talk to engine *docker info* - info about images, containers and most config value of engine Once it is installed on your windows/linux/ mac wherever you have installed you check the version docker -version
-•	docker = this will list the commands
+*docker* or docker --help =  this will list the commands
 ![snap1](https://user-images.githubusercontent.com/51450944/86430236-c2ba8300-bcbf-11ea-87c2-7c3c5592e87a.PNG)

-**Management cmd ** - docker cmd subcmd option = to organize cmd structure,
+**Management cmd** - docker cmd subcmd option = to organize cmd structure,

  ![snap2](https://user-images.githubusercontent.com/51450944/86430541-93584600-bcc0-11ea-897d-d0921a4c3e6e.PNG)

-**docker cmd option** = this is the old way of running command and it is still valid
+> docker cmd option = this is the old way of running command and it is still valid
-•	docker container run = this is the new way to run cmd
+> docker container run = this is the new way to run cmd
-•	docker run = initially this cmd was launched and still working
+> docker run = initially this cmd was launched and still working

-Example of running a container
+> Example of running a container
-•	docker container run --publish 80:80 nginx = this will launch a container image nginx for you at port 80 access. check it on local host download image nginx from docker hub and started a new container.
+> docker container run --publish 80:80 nginx = this will launch a container image nginx for you at port 80 access. check it on local host download image nginx from docker hub and started a new container.
 --publish will expose your container to port 80. so, on left 80 is used to access on localhost. if this 80 is used by some other prog in your machine use any other port 8080 or anything
 ![snap3](https://user-images.githubusercontent.com/51450944/86430552-981cfa00-bcc0-11ea-9373-e61a4b08d854.PNG)

-•	docker container run --publish 80:80 --detach nginx =  -d or(--detach )this is detach mode, will run in background.
+> docker container run --publish 80:80 --detach nginx =  -d or(--detach )this is detach mode, will run in background.
-#docker container ls
+> docker container ls this will list running container

-this will list running container docker container ps -a = This will show all your container running/stop
+> docker container ps -a = This will show all your container running/stop
 ![snap4](https://user-images.githubusercontent.com/51450944/86430559-9b17ea80-bcc0-11ea-8556-e988ae30d378.PNG)

-docker container stop id  = this will stop your running container
+> docker container stop id  = this will stop your running container

-Docker container top id = top to list the process ID running inside this
+> docker container top id = top to list the process ID running inside this

-Docker container logs id = this will tell you about logs of your container
+> docker container logs id = this will tell you about logs of your container

-docker container --help = this will list help cmd associated with docker.
-This is the best resource for you docker rm -f id = this will remove all container including a running one, forcefully
+> docker container --help = this will list help cmd associated with docker.
+This is the best resource for you
+> docker rm -f id = this will remove all container including a running one, forcefully

-	what happens in docker container run
+## what happens in docker container run when we use docker run
 1. Looks for that image locally in image cache, doesnt find anything then look in remote image repo(dcokerhub)
 2. Download the latest ver(nginx:latest)
 3.Create new container based on that image and prepare to start